Probing local nonlinear viscoelastic properties in soft materials: Summary and conclusions

 Application of the technique to characterize the viscoelastic response of soft PDMS samples with tuneable content of Silicone oil, shows sensitivity and repeatability.
 The rate dependence of the material response is seen to reduce with increasing oil content for a given mass fraction of cross-linker.
 For the kinetic evolution law considered here, the fitted material parameters for all material compositions indicate two distinct timescales of relaxation, of the orders of $\sim 1$ s and $\sim 100$ s.
 Also, a single set of material parameters is shown to capture the pressure response across all the different cavity expansion rates with high accuracy.

 Provided the measured viscoelastic properties of soft PDMS samples, obtained in this work, we set out to explain earlier reports of rate insensitivity exhibited in needle based cavity expansion methods.
 This investigation elucidates the significance of the specific expansion protocol and leads to a cautionary note on the quasistatic assumption in earlier work.
 It is found that even slow volumetric rate fluid injection can lead to high cavity stretch rates.
 These high stretch rates, which are more pronounced for smaller initial cavity size, can lead to viscoelastic stiffening that dominates the pressure response throughout the expansion, thus leading to an illusion of rate insensitivity.
-This effect can lead to an overestimation of the elastic modulus and hence, the stretch rate controlled expansion protocol proposed in this paper becomes essential for accurate estimation of both quasistatic and dynamic material parameters.
+This effect leads to an overestimation of the elastic modulus in earlier studies and hence, the loading protocol proposed in this paper becomes essential for accurate estimation of both quasistatic and dynamic material parameters.

 This work is not without limitations.
 Additional advancements are needed to reliably apply this technique to more complex heterogeneous materials.
 Challenges might appear in isolation of a fracture free range and in interpretation of the pressure data.
 Additionally, the current approach assumes the material to be incompressible, and the specimen to be sufficiently large in comparison with the needle diameter.
 If these assumptions are relaxed, additional parameters should enter the theoretical prediction of the pressure response.
 Finally, this technique could potentially be extended, in the future, to characterise additional properties of soft materials.
 Fatigue that is observed across loading cycles in our experiments could perhaps be better characterised using a viscoplastic material model.
 Mullins effect is also captured here, for the first time in a spherically symmetric deformation setting.
 The VCCE technique can thus potentially aid in better characterization of this effect.
 Since the proposed technique can extract local nonlinear viscoelastic material properties in soft opaque materials while being minimally invasive, it should be a promising candidate for \textit{in vivo} viscoelastic testing of biological tissues.